Here are the rules for Robert Mueller's testimony before Congress

 There will be two open sessions with Mueller and two closed sessions with his staff.

-The details of the agreement between the committees and Mueller’s office are still being worked out, said a second congressional aide, and could still change.
+The details of the agreement between the committees and Mueller’s office are still being worked out, a second congressional aide said, and could still change.

 Judiciary Committee members who do not get to ask questions of Mueller will still be able to attend a closed session with Mueller’s staff following the open testimony, where they will be able to ask about material that was redacted from the public eye.

-Each member of the Intelligence Committee will be able to ask Mueller questions for five minutes in an open session before following up in a similar closed session.
+Each member of the Intelligence Committee will be able to ask Mueller questions for five minutes in the open session before following up in a similar closed session.

 Robert Mueller to testify publicly before CongressJune 26, 201901:59